jenslys/autovod/README.md

 ### Config file

-We will create a dedicated config file for the steamer, in case are monitoring multiple streamers with different settings.
+We will create a dedicated config file for each steamer, in case are monitoring multiple streamers with different settings.

 #### Create config file